Fleckism/SecurityPlus/My linked notes/virus.md

 **Viruses and worms**—these represent some of the first types of malware and spread without any authorization from the user by being concealed within the executable code of another process.

+Code designed to infect computer files (or disks) when it is activated.
 [[4B  Analyze Indicators of Malware-Based Attack]]